 Pattern Description: Close-fitting, pull-on skirt with side panels and thin elastic inside a wide waistband.

 Pattern Sizing: Size E5 (14-16-18-20-22), I cut halfway between a size 16 and 18.

 Did it look like the photo/drawing on the pattern envelope once you were done sewing it?
 Sorta, the actual skirt's waistband appeared more gathered than in the drawing.

 Were the instructions easy to follow?
 Extremely easy.
-Great pattern for a beginner and it that has more style than a basic pencil skirt.
+Great pattern for a beginner and it has more style than a basic pencil skirt.